 The Consortium is governed by a Plan Agreement administered by a Board of Directors, consisting of one Director for each member.
-As of June 30, 2013 there were 18 participating members from Rensselaer, Columbia and Greene Counties in New York State.
-An estimated actuarial calculated liability to the Consortium of \$115,001 has been recorded in the accrued expenses in the general fund.
-Payments made to the Consortium during the year ended June 30, 2013 were \$331,938.
+As of June 30, 2014 there were 19 participating members from Rensselaer, Columbia and Greene Counties in New York State, including Questar III.
+The amount held by the Plan on behalf of Questar III at June 30, 2014 approximated \$880,000, which approximates the outstanding estimated liability for self-insured workers' compensation claims.
+Payments made to the Consortium for the year ended June 30, 2014 were \$382,778.